SA-16 Return of Financial Aid Funds

 The Return of Federal and State Financial Aid Funds Policy will pertain to financial aid recipients receiving state grants and/or Federal Title IV funds.
 Green River’s refund policy returns 100% of tuition and fees through the fifth instructional day of the quarter, and 40% of tuition from the sixth instructional day of the quarter through the fifteenth calendar day of the quarter.

 Green River’s tuition refund policy operates independently from the financial aid return of funds policy required for aid recipients.
 The college’s tuition refund policy applies to the first fifteen calendar days of the quarter while the financial aid return of funds policy applies to the first 60% of the quarter.
 Tuition refunds are not returned directly to financial aid recipients; instead, they are returned to financial aid accounts.
-Separate policies will apply to federal and state funding sources.
+Separate policies will apply to state and federal funding sources.

 State Funding: